As we have just entered the new year, it’s time to summarise our predictions in this post about cybersecurity trends that will be significant in 2020.

 In 2020, we expect that attacks like phishing (and all of its subcategories, like vishing, web phishing, mass marketing phishing, smishing, spear phishing, C-level email impersonation), social engineering techniques, business email compromise, and ransomware to continue to dominate the cyberthreat landscape.

 All your employees should be prepared against these types of attacks – and not just in theory but also in practice.
-Remember, educating employees on the right behaviour is more important than simply creating awareness about the risks.
+Remember, educating employees on the right behavior is more important than simply creating awareness about the risks.

 9. Employee cybersecurity training above all